Common Car Shipping Myths We Need to Debunk

 Myth #3: Auto Transport Companies Determine Shipping Costs Solely by Distance

-Contrary to popular belief, distance isn’t the only factor that car shipping companies consider when quoting their potential customers.
+Contrary to popular belief, distance isn’t the only factor that car shipping companies consider when quoting car shipping prices to their potential customers.
 For one thing, the size of your vehicle can impact the amount you pay.
-Additionally, the car’s starting and arrival location matters—if these destinations are hard to access, you could pay more.
+Additionally, the cars starting and arrival location matters if these destinations are hard to access, you could pay more.
 Finally, pick up times are huge in the auto transport industry.
 Customers need to be flexible with their availability; if you ask for a specific date, the company may have to make arrangements to accommodate your request.